For the purposes of these Terms and Conditions, the following definitions shall apply:

 You must return any goods if you cancel the contract under the Consumer Contracts Regulations prior to ANY refund being issued.

-Parcels returned via a courier service due to none collection will be held and the client notified reposting will be at the client’s expense.
+Parcels returned via a courier service due to no collection will be held and the client notified reposting will be at the client’s expense.
+Please note that items dispatched via DHL and returned back to translife will incur an ADDITIONAL cost of £19 as this is the charge we receive directly from DHL for none collected items.

 Returns and Refunds